promptfoo/promptfoo/README.md

 ### Configuration

-The YAML configuration format runs each prompt through a series of example inputs (aka "test") and checks if they meet requirements (aka "assert").
+The YAML configuration format runs each prompt through a series of example inputs (aka "test case") and checks if they meet requirements (aka "assert").

 See the [Configuration docs](https://www.promptfoo.dev/docs/configuration/parameters) for more detail.